HubSpot/drop/docs/intro.md

 #### `remove`

-Set to `true` if you'd like the drop element to be removed from the DOM when the drop is closed, and recreated when it's opened.
+Set to `true` if you'd like the drop element to be removed from the DOM when the drop is closed and recreated when it's opened.

 ```coffeescript
 true